 Apply to skin 2 or 3 times a day.

 Although the following blend is for use after pregnancy, you can also try it for other stretch marks:

 Use a loofah daily (for 3 to 6 months) to massage a little of the blend into your skin.
 Do not use while pregnant.

 Source: Advanced Aromatherapy

-These blends contain essential oils that are safe to use during pregnancy.
+These blends contain essential oils that generally are safe to use during pregnancy.
+(Always a good idea to check with your healthcare provider.)
 Continue using these stretch mark prevention blends until you return to your previous weight after giving birth.

 You can start using the next two blends in the second month of pregnancy.

 Here's another blend you can use during pregnancy:

 Blend all the ingredients in a 4-ounce dark bottle.
 Shake well.
 Twice a day, massage some of the blend onto your breasts, abdomen, waist, and thighs.

 Source: The Complete Aromatherapy and Essential Oils Handbook for Everyday Wellness